hOelhaf/mopidy-VintageRadioJukebox/README.rst

 Mopidy-VintageRadioJukebox
 ****************************

+!!!
+Still under transition from mopidy-ttsgpio to mopidy-VintageRadioJukebox !!!

 Control mopidy without screen using GPIO and TTS

 For example if you play "Rather Be - Clean Bandit" you will hear: